TIMELINE-America's long stumble toward the 'fiscal cliff'

 * 2007-2008.
 Housing market bubble bursts.
 World financial crisis.
 Stock market crashes.
 Worst U.S. recession since Great Depression.
 Unemployment, home foreclosures soar.
 Bush, Congress bail out big banks.
 Deficit jumps to $459 billion in 2008.

 * 2010.
-Obama signs healthcare overhaul into law.
+Obama signs healthcare overhaul.
 Obama forms Simpson-Bowles deficit reduction panel.
 Its plan for fiscal reform is largely ignored.
 Republicans win control of House of Representatives.
 Obama agrees to extend Bush tax cuts for two years.
 Deficit shrinks to $1.3 trillion.

 * 2011.
-Treasury Department request for increase in U.S. debt ceiling becomes focus of fight in Congress.
-Republicans, Democrats settle dispute by forming “super committee” to examine fiscal reform.
+Congress fights over Treasury Department request for increase in U.S. debt ceiling.
+Republicans, Democrats make peace by forming “super committee” to examine fiscal reform.
 Debt ceiling raised.
 U.S. credit rating downgraded.
-Super committee collapses in discord.
+Super committee collapses.
 Deep, mandatory budget cuts triggered for 2013.
 Stock market makes choppy advance.
 Deficit estimated at $1.6 trillion.

 * Spring 2012.
-Bernanke warns lawmakers of “massive fiscal cliff” at year-end.
-Main elements include expiration of Bush tax cuts and other tax measures, along with budget cuts due to “super committee” flop.
+Bernanke warns lawmakers of “massive fiscal cliff” at year-end of tax increases and spending cuts.

 * Autumn 2012.
-Government forecasts warn the fiscal cliff, left unaddressed, could trigger recession.
+Economists warn “fiscal cliff,” left unaddressed, could trigger recession.
 Obama reiterates support for keeping Bush tax cuts for all except high-income earners.
 Republicans support extension of Bush tax cuts for everyone.
 Deficit for 2012 estimated to shrink to $1.1 trillion.

 * Nov.
 6, 2012.
 Obama re-elected, Democrats keep control of Senate, Republicans keep control of House.

 * Nov.
-13, 2012.
-Congress returns for “lame-duck” session to deal with Obama on fiscal cliff issues.

-* Nov.
-16, 2012.
-Obama, congressional leaders sound upbeat about prospects for a deal after meeting at White House.

-* Nov.
 29. 2012.
-After Thanksgiving holiday and days of little action, the White House releases its first offer in “fiscal cliff” negotiations.
+After Thanksgiving holiday and weeks of little action, White House releases its first offer in “fiscal cliff” negotiations.
 Republicans dismiss it.

 * Dec.
 3, 2012.
 House Republicans release counter-offer.
 Democrats dismiss it.